-USC Art Gallery is a member of University Art Museums Australia.
+The Art Gallery is a member of University Art Museums Australia.

 Vice-Chancellor's Art Advisory Committee

-John Mainwaring (Chair) Director, Hollingdale Mainwaring Architecture
+John Mainwaring (Chair) Philanthropist and Director, Hollingdale Mainwaring Architecture

-Megan Williams Manager, Art Gallery, USC
+Megan Williams Manager, Art Gallery, UniSC

 Volunteer and internship program

-USC Art Gallery is supported by a dedicated team of community volunteers who undertake a range of tasks across visitor services, public programs and events.
+The Art Gallery is supported by a dedicated team of community volunteers who undertake a range of tasks across visitor services, public programs and events.